 What are you learning about life and following Jesus?

 I’m learning that most of the things that elevate my heart rate and provoke me to anger/anxiety/fear/etc. are often disordered.
 When I read the Gospels and notice what (or who) moves Jesus to outrage or confrontation, they’re too often very different from the forces in my life.
 Whether at home, church, or work I’m learning that following Jesus in the power of the Spirit means having not only my thinking transformed, but also my loves.
 I want to be less thin-skinned, but more generous in compassion.
 Less sure of my own preferences and prejudices, more empathetic and willing to listen.

 Ivan Mesa (ThM, The Southern Baptist Theological Seminary) is an editor for The Gospel Coalition (since 2014), where he acquires books and oversees reviews, longform, and the Read the Bible initiative.
+He’s editor of Before You Lose Your Faith: Deconstructing Doubt in the Church (April 2021).
 He and his wife, Sarah, have three children, and they live in eastern Georgia.